 Building a strong civil society and democracy

 Ukrainian media centres and media companies as well as regional media workers are providing information for internally displaced persons and taking action against fake news.
-The BMZ is helping them and other players to create more transparency.
+The BMZ is providing support to these efforts.

-For instance, it is working with the Ukrainian government and non-governmental organisations to develop digital tools for authorities' services for citizens.
-Efforts are also under way to strengthen political foundations so they can continue their work in spite of the war.
+It is also engaged in fostering greater transparency by working with the Ukrainian government and non-governmental organisations to develop digital tools for authorities' services for citizens.
+And efforts are under way to strengthen political foundations so they can continue their work in spite of the war.

 Advice on reforms and on Ukraine's accession to the EU